apache/echarts-doc/en/option/series/funnel.md

 <ExampleUIControlPercent default="0%" />

-This property is control then thick degree of then dynamic height funnel, if you set this prop greater than 0% ,the funnel will thicker than default.
+This property is control the thick degree of then dynamic height funnel, if you set this prop greater than 0% ,the funnel will thicker than default.

 ## showRate(boolean)

 <ExampleUIControlEnum options="true,false" default="false" />

-This property will show rate pieces between each data as mapping mode base, invalid when dynamicHeight or dynamicArea is true.
+In the default mapping mode, this property will show rate pieces between each data as mapping mode base. invalid when dynamicHeight or dynamicArea is true.（The other two modes are not currently supported due to Label limitations.）

 ## dynamicArea(boolean)